run2fail/locker/README.rst

 - Resolve everything on the limitations & issues list :-)
 - Export and import of containers, optionally including the bind-mounted data
-- Store added iptables rules so that they can be removed even when the YAML file was changed
 - Support IPv6 addresses and netfilter rules
 - Add a hostname parameter and support the configuration of the FQDN
 - Support different container paths